 In 2022, Chinese New Year falls on 1 February, celebrating the Year of the Tiger, with the London festivities taking place around that date.Follow the official #CNYLondon hashtag on social media for updates during the Chinese New Year celebrations.

 How do I get to the Chinese New Year events?

-The nearest Underground stations to Chinatown are Leicester Square (one-minute walk) and Piccadilly Circus (three minutes' walk).
-The nearest train station is Charing Cross, which is an eight-minute walk or one stop on the Underground Northern Line via Leicester Square.
+The nearest Underground stations to Chinatown are Leicester Square (one-minute walk) and Piccadilly Circus (three-minute walk).
+The nearest train station is Charing Cross, which is an eight-minute walk or one stop on the Underground Northern line via Leicester Square.

-The free Chinese New Year event usually takes place on the same day in Trafalgar Square, which is around six minutes’ walk from Chinatown.
-It features a spectacular stage show with lion dances and cultural performances.
+The free London Chinese New Year event takes place on the same day in Trafalgar Square, which is around a six-minute walk from Chinatown.
+It features a spectacular stage show with lion dances, cultural performances and more festivities.

-Home to Nelson’s Column, four bronze lions and the National Gallery, this famous square is a couple of minutes’ walk from Charing Cross Station, which has Underground and train services.
-Leicester Square (five minutes' walk), Embankment (eight minutes' walk) and Piccadilly Circus (eight minutes' walk) Tube stations are also a short distance away.
+Home to Nelson’s Column, four bronze lions and the National Gallery, this famous square is a two-minute walk from Charing Cross Station, which has Underground and train services.
+Leicester Square (five-minute walk), Embankment (eight-minute walk) and Piccadilly Circus (eight-minute walk) Tube stations are also a short distance away.

 Bus services are readily available to other London locations from the bus stops surrounding the square.

-Chinatown London will be busier than normal so it will take longer to explore the mainly pedestrianised area – see our top tips for Chinese New Year to make the most of the day.
-Read our guide to staying safe in London and be aware during the festivities.
+As Chinatown London is expected to be busier than normal, it can take longer to explore the mainly pedestrianised area.
+See our top tips for Chinese New Year to make the most of the day, and read our guide to staying safe in London.

 Find out more about travelling around London ahead of the 2022 Chinese New Year festivities.